Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Term structure model and futures contracts

 \subsection{Auxiliary model processes}

 Let us introduce some notation and recall well known computations for Vasicek's model introduced in \cite{Vasicek1977}.
 For a fixed $u>0$, we define, for every $t \geq 0$,

 where the dates $t$ and $u$ are arbitrary so that it is not assumed that $t\leq u$.
 Notice, in particular, that the equality $\Bd(t,u)=e^{\int_u^t \rd_v\,dv}=(\Bd_u)^{-1} \Bd_t$ holds for every $t \geq u$ where the process $\Bd$ satisfies $d\Bd_t= \rd_t \Bd_t \diff t$ and $\Bd_0=1$.
 Let us recall without proof the well-known result for Vasicek's model.
 An analogous result can be formulated for the process $\Bf(t,u)$ using the process $\rf$ and suitably modified functions $\wh{m}(t,u)$ and $\wh{n}(t,u)$.
-It should be stressed that the auxiliary processes $\Bd(t,u),\Bf(t,u),\Bdd (t,s,u),$ etc. introduced in this section are not assumed to represent traded assets but they are useful in explicit computations of dynamics of futures prices in Section \ref{sec4.3} and Section \ref{sec4.4}.
+It should be stressed that the auxiliary processes $\Bd(t,u),\Bf(t,u),\Bdd (t,s,u),$ etc. are not assumed to represent traded assets but they are useful in explicit computations of dynamics of futures prices in Section \ref{sec4.3}.
+For elementary proofs of Proposition \ref{pro4.1} and Proposition \ref{pro4.2} we refer to \cite{Ding2024wp}.

 \bp Let the interest rate process $\rd$ be defined as a solution to the stochastic differential equation